 Why we fight

 The problems we face are not random or temporary.
 They are part of systematic exploitation and oppression due to capitalism and the State.
 Basic survival needs shouldn’t be used as leverage to

-force people into wage slavery or worse, be locked out of society.
+force people into wage slavery or worse.